relvacode/gpool/README.md

 	// Create a Pool with 5 workers.
 	// Workers are started on creation
 	p := gpool.NewPool(5)

+	// Cleanup when we are done.
+	defer p.Destroy()

 	// Example JobFn.
 	// After 10 seconds the job will return 'Hello, World!'